The Mandalorian season 2: Release

+Streaming

 The season premiered on the streaming service Disney+ on October 30, 2020.

+Home media

+The season was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on December 12, 2023, with Steelbook packaging and concept art cards.
+It included two featurettes, "Designing the New Republic" that looks at the New Republic design within the series, and "Forging the Covert: Part Two" that looks at the designs of the expanding world of the Mandalorians.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported an 93% approval rating with an average score of 8.5/10 based on 450 reviews.
+The review aggregator website Rotten Tomatoes reported an 93% approval rating with an average score of 8.5/10 based on 451 reviews.
 The site's critical consensus reads: "With fan favorites and fresh faces galore both in front of and behind the camera, The Mandalorian's sophomore season solidifies its place as one of Star Wars's most engaging and exciting sagas."
-Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 14 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 14 critics, indicating "generally favorable" reviews.

 Audience viewership

-The Mandalorian became the first Disney+ show to make an appearance on Nielsen's top 10 list, placing number three in the week of October 26, with a total of 1 billion minutes streamed that week, just behind shows like The Office and The Queen’s Gambit.
-The show became the most watched program in November, reaching 29% of viewers, beating The Queen’s Gambit at around 20%.
+The Mandalorian became the first Disney+ show to make an appearance on Nielsen's top 10 list, placing number three in the week of October 26, with a total of 1 billion minutes streamed that week, just behind shows like The Office and The Queen's Gambit.
+The show became the most watched program in November, reaching 29% of viewers, beating The Queen's Gambit at around 20%.
 In the week of December 14, the show audience increased more and managed to finally reach number 1 in the Nielsen ratings, beating "The Office" with a total of 1.3 billion streams.